mminer/mminer.github.com/_posts/2019-02-02-high-performance-web-sites-and-even-faster-web-sites.md

 <img alt="High Performance Web Sites and Even Faster Web Sites book covers" src="/images/hpws-and-efws.png">

-Like a fool I checked the publication date only after I started reading, which is dangerous for any tech book but especially for a topic as rapidly evolving as web development. *HPWS* was published in 2007 while *EFWS* came out in 2009.
+Like a fool I checked the publication date only after I started reading, which is dangerous for any tech book but especially for a topic as rapidly evolving as web development. *HPWS* was published in 2007; *EFWS* in 2009.
 That's like a century ago in the web dev world.

-Despite this, much of the advice they divulge remains relevant, while the stuff that doesn't makes for a pleasant jaunt down memory lane.
-I'd forgotten about the many stupid hacks we once employed to get sites working with reasonable performance across platforms.[^1] Stupid hacks are as necessary as ever with the advent of mobile browsers and the challenges of responsive design, but it's a reminder that web dev is a helluva lot easier than it used to be.
+Despite this, much of the advice they divulge remains relevant, and the stuff that doesn't is a pleasant jaunt down memory lane.
+I'd forgotten about the many stupid hacks we once used to get sites working with reasonable performance across platforms.[^1] Stupid hacks are as necessary as ever with the advent of mobile browsers and the challenges of responsive design, but it's a reminder that web dev is a helluva lot easier than it used to be.

 You would think that after a decade of progress everything would be Speedy Gonzales, but as time marches forward, so do load times and processing requirements.
 In 2009, *HPWS* reports that cnn.com requested 11 scripts; now it's up to 59, taking a full five seconds to load on a fast computer with a robust Internet connection.
 So this wisdom still deserves a read.